 We have implemented the modelled system in order to demonstrate recovery responses from an exception signal in a real system running on a CHERI Morello PC.
 The implementation is a demonstrator that also contains a simulation of the SBB environment (the roller machine) and the user interfaces.
 An invalid memory access is seeded in the barcode processing simulation so that a SIGPROT signal can be induced as part of the demonstration.
 The user simulation asks the tester to supply the expected user responses and if this is delayed sufficiently, a SIGALRM is induced for demonstration purposes.
 Although this is just a demonstrator program, we can envision the controller code, including the exception handling, being generated automatically from the UML-B model.
+In the following we use pseudo-code to illustrate the generic abstract structure of the envisioned automatically generated code.

-The processing of a state-machine state and firing of transitions, is wrapped in a conditional 'sigsetjmp' which acts as a kind of 'try' (see Figure 4 for SBB example).
+The processing of a state-machine state and firing of transitions, is wrapped in a conditional 'sigsetjmp' which acts as a kind of 'try'.
+The following pseudocode shows the generic structure of the controller code where 'try' is implemented with 'sigsetjmp'.

 '''

 do forever {

 try {

 set alarm timeout for the new state

-repeat until the SBB state changes
+repeat until the statemachine state changes

 progress the environment

 progress the statemachine }

-//any exception handler will return to here }
+//any exception handler will return to here}

 '''